 Dr. Doolittle talked to the animals with excellent results, so why shouldn’t you try talking to your plants?
 The practice has an almost urban legend legacy with some gardeners swearing by it while others nay say such sentimental culture.
-But do plants respond to voices?
+Do plants respond to voices though?
 There are many compelling studies that seem to point to a rousing “yes.”
 Keep reading to see if you should talk to your plants and what benefits can be reaped.

 Do Plants Like Being Talked To?